-Write the amount of business income or loss from Column A that you received as an Illinois resident.
-Also include the amount of business income or loss that you received while a nonresident and that you received from Illinois sources located
+Write the amount of business income or loss from Column A you received as an Illinois resident.
+Also include the amount of business income or loss you received while a nonresident and that you received from an Illinois business conducted

-- entirely within Illinois. - both inside and outside Illinois.
+- entirely in Illinois. - both inside and outside Illinois.
 Complete the IAF Worksheet on Page 10 to figure the Illinois portion of your business income, and include the amount from Line 3 of the worksheet.